Vietnam, spreading my wings.

 Third day was a tough and hectic day.
 We could not start early in the morning as breakfast could not be served before 8-30 AM.
 We started after 9-30.
 There were several points to visit, that include Silk Route.
 They were Zuluk village, Thambi view point, Nathang Valley, Kupup Lake, Old Baba Mandir.
 Those places were situated above treeline, so our organizer did not plan to stay at Zuluk as we had two kids and few novice travelers in our group.
 Weather was mostly good and we enjoyed the beauty of the places.

-As we were already late and it was impossible to reach our next destination on time for lunch, so on the way back we took a break at Keukhola falls to have some food.
-I ate a small pizza at Old Baba mandir in the Indian Army run restaurant, so I took some dry fruits from my own stock.
 It took quite long time to reach our next destination Lungchok.
 The road was terrible after Rangoli.
 Nothing could be seen after sun down.
 It seemed an endless journey to reach Lunchok.
 At around 6-30 we reached there.
 The home-stay was not as per our expectation.
 There was geyser in the bathroom and everything was clean but the rooms were smelly due to lack of ventilation.

 I never had heard about that place Lungchok, nor could not see anything in the dark.
 After tea and pakoda I took rest for a while and searched information about the place through net.
 I came to know that sunrise is spectacular there on Mt Kanchenjunga.
 Next morning I woke up and went out of the room and found that the information was true indeed and I witnessed a colorful sunrise.
 I have a desire to go there again and spend few days.